ojoaofernandes/labs/redux/README.md

 ### Reducers

 Reducers specify how the application's state changes in response to actions sent to the store.
-It is a pure function that takes the previous state and an action, and returns the next state.
+It is a pure function that takes the previous state and an action and returns the next state.

 ```
 (previousState, action) => newState